yueguoguo/yueguoguo.github.io/_posts/2017-05-23-elastic-use-of-cloud.md

 scenario on a heterogeneous set of DSVMs for flight delay prediction.

 ![pipeline](https://yueguoguo.github.io/images/architecture.png)
+*Figure - operationalized DSVMs for flight delay prediction scenario.
+The first DSVM is for local standalone Spark based data pre-processing, the second is for GPU accelerated deep neural network training, and the third is for model deployment as web services.
+The three VMs are featured with different sizes and are priced differently.*

 It is worth mentioning that __DSVMs in the piepline can be operationalized programmatically in R with minimal efforts in manual setup__, thanks to [Microsoft R